auth0/Lock.swift/MIGRATION.md

     .present(from: self)
 ```

+**Notes:**
-**Note:** Passwordless can only be used with a single connection and will prioritize the use of email connections over sms.
+- Passwordless can only be used with a single connection and will prioritize the use of email connections over sms.
+- The `audience` option is not available in Passwordless.

 #### Configuration Options